ephraimkreighbaum/text-tweaker/README.md

 Hold shift and right-click on the folder we extracted earlier.
 Click "Copy as path".
 In your CMD window, type `cd path-to-folder` and hit enter.

 Now run `npm run start` and hit enter.
 That's it!
-OR read below to use PM2!

-### New Feature!
-PM2!
+### Linux
+Go to https://github.com/nvm-sh/nvm and follow the installation instructions.
+When installed, run `nvm install node`.
+This will install the latest version of node.js.

+When installed, clone the Text-Tweaker repo: `git clone https://github.com/ephraimkreighbaum/Text-Tweaker.git` Navigate inside the folder: `cd Text-Tweaker`.
+Edit the config: `nano config.json` and fill in the information [here](https://github.com/ephraimkreighbaum/Text-Tweaker#customizing-the-bot).

+Install discord.js: `npm install discord.js`
+You can do `npm run start` to start the bot, but if you close your terminal window the bot will shut down.
+If you follow the instructions [here](https://github.com/ephraimkreighbaum/Text-Tweaker#running-with-pm2) the bot will run continously.

+### Running with PM2
 Now I added an option to run with PM2!
-After you install PM2 just run `pm2 start text-tweaker-pm2.json`!
+After you install PM2 (installation process varies between OSes) just run `pm2 start text-tweaker-pm2.json`!

-Some features are planned to be added at some point.
-Hope this bot has some use to you!
+Join the support Discord server to learn about new features I have planned!